Broadway To Vegas

 ART AND ABOUT

-A T206 Honus Wagner baseball card is considered the most valuable card in the world.
-It's part of the Play Ball!
-Baseball at the DIA exhibit.
-Photo: Detroit Institute of Arts
+PLAY BALL BASEBALL AT THE DIA A T206 Honus Wagner baseball card is considered the most valuable card in the world.
+It's part of the

 at the Detroit Institue of Arts invites you to take a step back in time and celebrate the great American pastime of baseball at Play Ball!
 Baseball at the DIA, featuring items from the Rochester, Michigan-based lawyer and avid baseball memorabilia collector E. Powell Miller and the Detroit Institute of Arts.

 Valued at more than $5 million, this exhibition commemorates the 50th anniversary of the Detroit Tigers’ 1968 World Series victory with memorabilia, baseball cards and collectibles.
 Visitors will also experience the extraordinary opportunity to view the only complete set of all 524 baseball cards known as the “T206 White Border Set,” which were produced via vibrant, color lithography photographs printed from 1909 to 1911 by the American Tobacco Company.
-Miller’s collection of these vintage cards is noted for its rarity and superlative condition, and includes a Joe Doyle “error card” as well as the coveted and rare Honus Wagner card which Miller purchased eight years ago for $282,000.
-At a recent auction, a Wagner card sold for $600,000.

 Play Ball: Baseball at the DIA was organized by the Detroit Institute of Arts.
 Baseball cards and other related material are from the collection of E. Powell Miller.
 On display through Sunday, September 16, 2018.